 2. See Example Websites & Ask For Target Keywords – Ask to see sites that the SEO is working on now that have decent Google rankings, and ask them what search terms these sites are targeting.

-The search terms they claim to be targeting should not include the company or brand name because ranking for your own brand or company name is easy and often requires no SEO work.
+The search terms they claim to be targeting should be terms that people would search on Google to find the product or service.
+The search terms they give you should not include the company or brand name because ranking for your own brand or company name is easy and often requires no SEO work.
 Search terms should also make sense to you and be relevant to the service/product the company provides.

 3. Google Target Keywords – Google these terms yourself and see if the website actually ranks for these terms.